-- AT+CGACT Establishes a Default EPS Bearer.
-If the module (UE) is not attached, it does the Attached procedure and then activates the PDP Context. - ATD
+AT+CGACT

 Establishes a Default EPS Bearer.
+If the module (UE) is not attached, it does the Attached procedure and then activates the PDP Context.
+It is only for the purpose of testing rather than real use case

+ATD

-It provides a dialup connection: PPP protocol is used to exchange data between the PC (or Application Equipment) and the module (UE), the TCP/IP stack is running on the module.
+Establishes a Default EPS Bearer.
+It provides a dialup connection: PPP protocol is used to exchange data between the PC (or Application Equipment) and the module (UE), the TCP/IP stack is running on the PC.